 A Minor Triad (Scale Degree VI)

 You can use the following two shapes to play minor triads on your guitar.
 The diagrams show two options to play a D minor triad in root position.
 To play any other minor triad, just shift these patterns horizontally on the fretboard.

 If you counted correctly, we identified three major triads and three minor triads.
-But every major scale contains seven different scale degrees.
-So what about the remaining scale degree?
+But, every major scale contains seven different scale degrees.
+So, what about the remaining scale degree?
 Did we forget about it?
+No, we didn’t.

-No, we did not.
-But the seventh scale degree (VII) of the major scale is special.
-Taking a closer look at it, you will see that its fifth differs from all the other triads.
-There are three semitones between the first third b d and another three semitones between the second third d f.
-So, the fifth is only six semitones above the root note.
-As a result, it is called a diminished fifth:
+The seventh scale degree (VII) of the major scale is special.
+Taking a closer look, you’ll see that its fifth differs from all the other triads.
+There are three semitones between the root B, and third D, and another three semitones between the third D and fifth F. So, the fifth is only six semitones above the root note.

-Instead of a major third stacked on top of a minor third or a minor third stacked on top of a major third, two minor thirds are stacked on top of each other.
+Instead of having a major third stacked on top of a minor third, or a minor third stacked on top of a major third, two minor thirds are stacked on top of each other.
 This triad is called a diminished triad.
-If you try to play this triad, you will find out that it sounds quite awkward compared to the others.
+If you try to play this triad, you’ll discover that it sounds quite awkward compared to the others.